Objective Bayesian Analysis for the Differential Entropy of the Gamma Distribution

 \subsection{Achaemenid dynasty}

-In this section, the proposed model is applied in the Achaemenid dynasty's rule time to quantify the variability in the Persian Empire's political institutions.
-The Achaemenid dynasty of the Achaemenid empire was the royal house of the ancient Persians who ruled over Persia kingdom.
-The authority is passed to the descendant of the same bloodline.
-The Persian Empire was build and expanded through military conquest to extend political control to a broader territory and people.
-They set out for wars to enlarge territories, resulting in an imbalance in the political institutions.
-Despite the governmental strategic techniques introduced in Cyrus the Great, the Persian dynasty suffered several reoccurring internal political conflicts, assassinations, and wars from internal and external entities, which shaped the political institutions over the years.
+The Achaemenid dynasty of the Achaemenid empire was the royal house of the ancient Persians who ruled over Persia kingdom. {It is customary that} authority is {transferred} to the descendant of the same bloodline {after the death of the emperor}.
+The Persian Empire was built and expanded through military conquest to extend political control to a broader territory.
+The Persian dynasty suffered several reoccurring political conflicts, assassinations, and wars from internal and external entities, which shaped the political institutions over the years.

-Consequentially, the conflicts influenced each emperor's tenor duration and the pattern of a new emperor's ascendancy.
-A stable government often has a long time interval between successive emperors, whereas an unstable government has a short tenor period.
-The induced patterns can be accounted for using statistical tools such as entropy.
-The more frequent new emperors ascend the throne, the higher the entropy and the more unstable the government.
-For the sake of comparison, the proposed model was applied to the Roman Empire timeline data, which was also analyzed by Ramos $et~ al.$ \cite{Ramos2020Power}.
+Conflicts potentially {threaten} an emperor's {tenure} duration and ascendancy {of a descendant}. {An emperor that established} a stable government is {likely to have a longer tenure and be succeeded by the emperor's chosen descendant compared with emperors that were unable to establish a stable government}. {Hence, tenure duration is a measure resourceful for quantifying the instability in the Achaemenid dynasty.
+We quantified the variation in the tenure duration of the Achaemenid dynasty using the gamma entropy.} The more frequently new emperors ascend the throne, the higher the {uncertainty in the political situation, which results in a higher} entropy and more {likely the government is} unstable.

-Figure \ref{fsimulation1} presents the timeline of the Achaemenid dynasty (top panel), the time series of the Bayesian estimate of the entropy $H$ (down left panel), and the autocorrelation plot (downright panel).
-The time series and the autocorrelation plot indicate the chain's convergence, which was also confirmed by the Geweek test \cite{geweke1992evaluating}.
-It is worth mentioning that the Kolmogorov-Smirnov (KS) test was used (statistic D = 0.21) to confirm if the data can be assumed to follow a gamma distribution.
+Figure \ref{fsimulation1} (top panel) shows the timeline of the Achaemenid dynasty. {The Figure shows the duration of each emperor between emperors Achaemenes and Darius III.
+From the data, Emperor Achaemenes had the longest tenure of 80 years, and Emperors Smerdis and Xerxes II had the shortest tenures, which were less than a year.} The Kolmogorov-Smirnov (KS) test (statistic D = 0.21) was used to confirm that the data follow a gamma distribution.
+Figure \ref{fsimulation1} (down-left panel) shows the time series of the Bayesian estimate of the entropy $H$, and the autocorrelation plot (down-right panel).
+The time series and the autocorrelation plot indicate the chain's convergence, which was also confirmed by the Geweek test \citep{geweke1992evaluating}.
+For comparison {purpose}, the same model was applied to the Roman Empire timeline data, which was {previously} analyzed by \cite{Ramos2020Power}.